Isospectral Cayley graphs with even and odd spectrum

 $(b)$ \textit{Hamming GP-graphs}.
 A Hamming graph $H(b, q)$ is a graph with vertex set $V = K^b$ where $K$ is any set of size $q$ (typically $\ff_q$ in applications), and where two $b$-tuples form an edge if and only if they differ in exactly one coordinate.
-Notice that $H(b, q) = \square^b K_q$ and hence, Hamming graphs are integral with spectrum
+Notice that